ppamintuznriva/hortus-notarum/src/site/notes/Home.md

 2. Follow your gut: These thoughts are not strictly organized, feel free to jump between links and see where they take you.
 3. Check timestamps: Note when a piece was last tended to.
 6. Engage thoughtfully: Comments and discussions are welcome, you can find me on X/Twitter at [@ppamintuznriva](https://x.com/ppamintuznriva).
-7. Be an active and responsible visitor: Not sure where you stand in the digital garden?
+7. Be a responsible visitor: Not sure where you stand in the digital garden?
 Check the [Digital Garden Terms of Service](https://www.swyx.io/digital-garden-tos) by Shawn Wang.

 ![75324412-e3bc2480-5844-11ea-90be-4a26b6a64000.png|500](/img/user/75324412-e3bc2480-5844-11ea-90be-4a26b6a64000.png)